gasparka/pyha/docs/intro.rst

 Inspiration:

 - `A Structured VHDL Design Method`_: Shows how to do structured VHDL by suggesting only two processes per entity.
 Pyha takes this idea to extreme, by using only 1 procedure and 1 entity per whole design.
-- `MyHDL`_: Initial goal of Pyha was to extend MyHDL, but things diverged quickly..
+- `MyHDL`_: My experiments started with MyHDL, at some point in my mind i was working on on a PR for MyHDL, but this thing quickly grew and diverged from MyHDL..here it is.

 .. _A Structured VHDL Design Method: http://ens.ewi.tudelft.nl/Education/courses/et4351/structured_vhdl.pdf
 .. _MyHDL: http://www.myhdl.org/